cobwebch/external_import/Documentation/Installation/Index.rst

 Automating the imports requires system extension "scheduler" or setting up cron jobs calling the command-line controller.

-TYPO3 CMS 7 or above is required.
-The command-line controller is only available as of TYPO3 CMS 8.
+TYPO3 CMS 8 or above is required.

 .. _installation-compatibility: